samhagman/flough/README.md

 // Assuming Flough has been initialized Flough.startJob('get_website_html', { url: 'samhagman.com' }).then(function(job) { job.save(); }));
 ```
-Yeah I know the usage here is a little wonky but it is what it is for now.  `job` here is a *non-modified* Kue job.
+Yeah I know the usage here is a little wonky but it is what it is for now.

+`job` here is a *slightly modified* Kue job object.

-This would start a job with a type of `get_website_html` which had been _previously_ registered like so:
+The above code would start a job with a type of `get_website_html` which had been _previously_ registered like so:

 ```node
 // Assuming Flough has been initialized